rajeshwarpatlolla/ionic-datepicker/README.md

 b) `datePickerCallback` is the callback function which we have to pass to the `ionic-datepicker`.
 This function takes an argument which will return `undefined` if the user didnot selected any date.
 And returns a `date` object, if the user selects any date.

+c) `title` is the string variable, which can be assigned to the datepicker modal's title.

 5) Then use the below format in your template / html file